Bayer-Group/BayerCLAW/doc/language.md

 The order in which string substitutions happen is:

+0. Values from the Parameters block are substituted into all parts of the workflow template at compile time, before any other processing happens.
 1. Values from the job data file are substituted into all parts of the workflow template.
 2. Within each step, the `inputs`, `references`, and `outputs` values are substituted into the `commands`.
 Note, however, that the `input`, `references`, and `output` file paths are reduced to file names before substitution (e.g. `s3://bucket/path/to/file.txt`